njit-prof-bill/resume_writer_capstone/README.md

 1. **User Authentication and Registration**
    - The system will support user accounts with self-registration and sign-in functionality.
-   - Initial authentication will use a username and password system, with optional OAuth-based login (e.g., Google authentication).
+   - Initial authentication will use a username and password system, with Stretch OAuth-based login (e.g., Google authentication).

 2. **Career History Management**
    - Users will be able to maintain a career history that serves as the foundation for generated resumes.
    - Multiple input methods will be supported, including:
      - Uploading existing resumes (parsing text where possible).
      - Free-form text entry.
-     - An optional structured online form.
+     - An Stretch structured online form.

 3. **Job Description Processing**
    - The system will allow users to paste job descriptions, which will serve as input for resume customization.